0rpc/zerorpc-python/README.rst

 will dispatch requests.
 You can achieve this by swapping "--bind" and "--connect"::

-  $ zerorpc --bind tcp://*:1234 localtime
+  $ zerorpc --bind tcp://*:1234 strftime %Y/%m/%d

-We now have "something" wanting to call the "localtime" function, and waiting for a worker to connect to it.
+We now have "something" wanting to call the "strftime" function, and waiting for a worker to connect to it.
 Let's start the worker::

-  $ zerorpc --server tcp://*:1234 time
+  $ zerorpc --server tcp://127.0.0.1:1234 time

-The worker will connect to the listening client and ask him "what should I do?"; the client will send the "localtime" function call; the worker will execute it and return the result.
+The worker will connect to the listening client and ask him "what should I do?"; the client will send the "strftime" function call; the worker will execute it and return the result.
 The first program will display the local time and exit.
 The worker will remain running.